Electronic Loads - Versatile Test Solutions for Industry

 - Voltage ranges up to 2.25 kV and currents up to 20 kA

-- Extended operating modes: power, resistance, and shunt regulation
+- Extended operating modes: power, resistance and shunt regulation

-- Comprehensive communications (SCPI, API, LAN, USB)
+- Extensive communication interfaces (SCPI, API, LAN, USB)

-Contact and Advice
+Contact and Consultation

 Contact: